ARS-SWRC/GDB-to-Pars-CLIGEN/README.md

 # GDB-to-Pars-CLIGEN
 Creates CLIGEN par files from ESRI geodatabases containing parameter maps.

+## Description
+This Python-based package queries ESRI formatted geodatabases (GDBs) that contain CLIGEN parameter map sets representing climate change.
+The GDBs are supplied as part of the SWPar4.5 dataset with coverage of the southwestern U.S. states of Nevada, Utah, Arizona and New Mexico at ~800m resolution.

 ## Requirements
 - Python 3.9 minimum
 - GDAL/osgeo library 3.10 minimum